BlafKing/spicetify-cat-jam-synced/README.md

 Make a cat appear next to your progress bar, jamming along with your music synchronized to the beat!

-**location of settings:** at the bottom of the regular Spotify settings.
+> ⚙ are located at the bottom of the regular Spotify settings.

 # Changelog 📋